GENERAL ORDER G-120-23: HENRICO COUNTY PUBLIC SCHOOLS

 D. If a Police Officer believes an alternative to arrest is appropriate, but the school administrator or a parent/guardian wishes to pursue charges, the Police Officer shall provide that individual with instructions on how to obtain a petition and have the matter brought before the court.
-The officer shall include such advice and direction, along with the Police Officer’s reasoning for his/her decision, in the ICR associated with the call or incident.
+The officer shall include such advice and direction, along with the Police Officer’s reasoning for their decision, in the ICR associated with the call or incident.

 E. If an arrest is determined to be appropriate and necessary, the Police Officer shall refer to LP-02A or LP-02B.

-X. DOCUMENTATION AND REPORTING
+XI.
+DOCUMENTATION AND REPORTING

-A. A Police Officer shall complete an ICR for any incident or action in which he/she becomes actively engaged while at a school.
+A Police Officer shall complete an ICR for any incident or action in which they become actively engaged while at a school.
 Officers should include facts and circumstances surrounding the call for service, in particular those that are specifically associated with the application of discretion, alternatives to arrest, deferring to school administration, the involvement of the SSO, and any other relevant facts associated with the incident.
 When documenting a school incident, Police Officers should consider that even the slightest detail is important to record.